rwbogl/prop/README.md

 A simple resolution-based theorem prover for propositional logic in Haskell.

 I started writing this small program to learn more about resolution-based theorem proving and Haskell.
-I *initially* started working through [Write Yourself a Scheme in 48 Hours](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours), but it got boring.
-(Because of this starting point, much of the parsing components are weak.)
+I begin this project after [Write Yourself a Scheme in 48 Hours](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours), but became boring.
+(Because of how I started, the parsing in `prop` is a little weak.)

 Resolution is a simple logical inference rule.
 It merely states that, given `A + B` and `~A + C`, you can conclude `B + C`, where `+` denotes "logical or" and `*`